Robert Black (serial killer): Closing arguments

-First murder convictions
+Conviction and sentencing

 On 19 May 1994, the jury found Black guilty of three counts of kidnapping, three counts of murder, three counts of preventing the lawful burial of a body and—in relation to Teresa Thornhill—one count of attempted abduction.
 He was sentenced to a term of life imprisonment for each of these counts, with a recommendation that he serve a minimum of 35 years on each of the three murder charges.
 These life sentences were to be served concurrently.
 Passing sentence, Judge Macpherson described Black as being the perpetrator of "offences which are unlikely ever to be forgotten and which represent a man at his most vile".

-Black remained unmoved upon receipt of this sentence, but as he prepared to leave the dock, he turned to the detectives from the various nationwide forces present at his sentencing who, since 1982, had been involved in his manhunt and proclaimed, "Tremendous.
+Black remained unmoved upon hearing this sentence, but as he prepared to leave the dock, he turned to the detectives present who had been involved in his manhunt and said "Tremendous.
 Well done, boys."
 This statement caused several of the detectives to weep.
 Black was then taken to Wakefield prison, to begin his sentence in the segregation unit, as a Category A prisoner.

-Immediately following these convictions, the more than 20 detectives involved in the manhunt who had been present at his sentencing addressed the press assembled outside Moot Hall, with Hector Clark stating: "The tragedy is these three beautiful children who should never have died.
+Immediately following these convictions, the more than 20 detectives involved in the manhunt who had been present at his sentencing addressed the press assembled outside the Moot Hall, with Hector Clark stating: "The tragedy is these three beautiful children who should never have died.
 Black is the most evil of characters and I hope there is not now or ever another one like him."
 When asked his personal feelings towards Robert Black, Clark stated: "Black is a man of the most evil kind, but no longer important to me.
 I care not about him."